-On 25 May 2018, the day will finally be here: The EU GDPR enters into force and with it, a large body of work and efforts in relation to the protection of privacy and personal data.
+The EU GDPR has finally entered into full force and with it, a large body of work and efforts in relation to the protection of privacy and personal data.
 Front and center is what’s known as the Data Protection Impact Assessment as well as other audit and documentation obligations imposed on companies using commissioned data processing and cloud services.

 One thing, at least, is clear: the EU GDPR represents a significant tightening of regulations on external data processing and codification as part of harmonization work on EU-wide data protection.
 So what are the key changes for the many data controllers in mid-sized to large enterprises?